 Mike E: Yeah.
 And I really think they’re just starting to think about it too.
-That’s the thing they didn’t really realize that they could have a solution like this that was so cost effective.
+That’s the thing they didn’t really realize that they could have a solution like this that was so cost-effective.
 Prior, this would just be too much, it wouldn’t be worth it.
-They’re better off just manually listening to phone calls and and going the old school way.
+They’re better off just manually listening to phone calls and going the old school way.
 With a product like Atmos, now they can actually have a low point cost of entry, and they can do this and provide this for their customers.
 And, on top of that when they’re telling their end customer—when that reseller is over talking to that customer that business owner and he tells them he can provide them this level of capabilities.
 I mean this is something they wouldn’t have imagined they could have done in their home business.
 This is something you think oh, only Google can do that, only Microsoft can do that.
 You can do it now yourself within your own business with this product.

 CC: Yeah.
 We find that really exciting.
-I find that very often I have to convince people that A.I. has nothing to do with drones turning on you or etc. That it’s an education process we’re always trying to get people to use the technology that we’re giving them, because you don’t just resolve disputes with it you can actually, you can really train your agents, it’s not just about the bad calls.
+I find that very often I have to convince people that A.I. has nothing to do with drones turning on you or etc. That it’s an education process we’re always trying to get people to use the technology that we’re giving them because you don’t just resolve disputes with it you can actually, you can really train your agents, it’s not just about the bad calls.
 There’s the good ones out there too.
-And that data is vital, but you’ll never be able to show it to your staff if you if you can’t even find it.
+And that data is vital, but you’ll never be able to show it to your staff if you can’t even find it.

 Mike E: Exactly.
 I mean you know who your top sales rep is in a company.
 Take a look at his calls record them with Atmos.
 See what he’s talking about.
 It’s a perfect training exercise for the rest of the sales force.
 I guarantee you he’s hitting on a lot more points in comparison to the other people.

 Mike E: Cool.
-Thanks a lot Brian I appreciate it.
+Thanks a lot, Brian I appreciate it.
 Have a great day.